 - Do not use concentrated detergents

-- Do not use scourers, abrasive sponges or steel wool
+- Say no to scourers, abrasive sponges or steel wool

-- Do not use harsh or abrasive cleaning agents that contain sand, chloride or acid
+- Stop using harsh or abrasive cleaning agents that contain sand, chloride or acid

-- Do not damage or remove the rating plate found on the interior
+- Don’t damage or remove the rating plate found on the interior

 - Do not allow cleaning water to enter the drainage channel, the ventilation grills or the electrical parts